lumigo-io/opentelemetry-java-distro/README.md

 LUMIGO_TRACER_TOKEN=<token>
 ```

-Replace `<token>` below with the token generated for you by the Lumigo platform.
+Replace `<token>` below with the token generated for you by the Lumigo platform..

 It is also advised that you set the `OTEL_SERVICE_NAME` environment variable with, as value, the service name you have chosen for your application: